BBQyuki/Mutual-Exclusion-in-Distributed-Systems/README.md

 <span id="h.vnwy1o4fnlvh" class="anchor"><span id="_Toc457597499" class="anchor"></span></span>What is it?
 ==================================================================================================================

-Implementation of three different distributed mutual exclusion protocol, which are Lamport and Roucairol & Carvalho’s and Ricart-Agrawala's.
+Implementation of three different distributed mutual exclusion protocols, which are Lamport and Roucairol & Carvalho’s and Ricart-Agrawala's.

 Also implemented automatic correctness verification and performance evaluation.